-HARVEY'S FISH SAUCE.
-Notice of Injunction.-In the admirers of this celebrated Fish Sauce are particularly requested to observe that none is genuine but that which bears the back label with the name off WILLERAM LAZENNY, and what for further signed "Elizabeth Lazenby," and that for further security, on the neck of every bottle of the Genuine Sauce will henceforward appear an additional label, printed in green and red, as follows :--"This notice will be affixed to Lazenby's Harvey's Sauce, prepared at the original warchouse, in addition to the well-known labels, which are protected against imitation by a perpetual injunction in Chancery of 9th July, 1858."--0, Edward-street, Portman-square, Loudou.
+HARVEY'S FISH SAUCE. otice of Injunction.-NOLICE OI HIJUHICUOH.
+The admirers of this celebrated Fish Sauce are particularly requested to observe that none is genuine but that which bears the back label with the hame of Wilitan LAZENNY, as well as the front label signed "Ritzabeth Lazenby," and that for further security, on the neck of every bottle. of the Genuine Sauce will henceforward appear an additional label, printed in green and red, as follows :-- "This notice will be affixed to Lazenby's Harvey's Sauce, prepared at the original warehouse, in addition to the well-known labels, which are protected against initiation by a perpetual injunction in Chancery of 0th July, 1855."-0, Edward-street, Portman square, London.

+Blair's Gout and Rheum-ATIC PILLS.
+Price 18.
+14d. and 28.
+0d. per
-lair's Gout and Rheum-D ATIC PILLS.
-Price 1s.
-14d, and 2s.
-9d. per box.
-This preparation is one of the benefits which the science of modern chemistry has conferred upon mankind; for during the first twenty years of the present century to speak of a cure for the Gout was considered a romance; but now the efficacy and safety of this medicine is so fully demonstrated, by unsulcited testimonials from per-sons in every rank of life, that public opinion pro-clating this as one of the most important discoveries of the present lage.

-of the present lige.
-These Pills require no restraint of diet or confine-ment during their use, and are certain to prevent the disense attacking any vital part.
+ATIC PILLS.
+17100 15.
+1910 and an entry point box.
+This proparation is one of the benefits which the science of modern chemistry has conferred upon mankind; for during the first twenty years of the present century to speak of a cure for the Gout was considered a romance; but now the efficacy and safety of this medicine is so fully. demonstrated, by unsolicited testimonials from per-sons in every rank of life, that public opinion pro-claims this as one of the most important discoveries of the present age.
+These Pills require no restraint of diet or confine-ment during their use, and are certain to prevent the disease attacking any vital part.
 Sold by all medicine vendors.
+Observe "Thomas point "90 Strand, London," on the Government only employed, and are supplied at less than half the ordinary cost.

-Observe "Thomas Prout, 229, Strand, London," on the Government hapman and Hall's PUBLICATIONS.
+Sold by all medicine vendors.
+Observe "Thomas Prout, 229, Strand, London," on the Government Stamp.